Backing Up Your Data and File Storage

 • Many also have applications available to download.

 • Through our Microsoft Software Agreement, Ursinus users have access to Microsoft OneDrive.
-OneDrive is the only cloud based storage that is supported and recommended by Ursinus.
-Other cloud based storage applications are Drop Box, Google Drive, etc., but Ursinus cannot support or recommend using these for Ursinus data or backup.
+OneDrive is the only cloud-based storage option that is supported and recommended by Ursinus.
+Other cloud based storage applications include Box, Drop Box, and Google Drive, but Ursinus cannot support or recommend using these for Ursinus data or backup.
 More info on OneDrive can be found below.

-Microsoft OneDrive is available to you as an Ursinus Student, Faculty member, or Staff member by using your Ursinus login credentials.
+Microsoft OneDrive is available to you as an Ursinus Student, Faculty, or Staff member by using your Ursinus login credentials.

 What is OneDrive?

 OneDrive is an unlimited file storage and sharing service that allows users to create, save, update, access, collaborate on, and share files on their computer, web, and mobile devices.
 Changes made in OneDrive on your desktop, online, or in your mobile device automatically sync to your other devices.
 However, if you delete the file in one area (e.g. from OneDrive online), it also deletes it in the other places (e.g. OneDrive on your computer and in the OneDrive app).
 Therefore, make sure you backup your files to another storage system periodically (e.g. the S-drive).